 There are of course some important 'health warnings' in the use of these data.
 As stated in previous Chapters, the percentiles shown in Figure 4.13 are not free from measurement error, particularly bearing in mind that both, the wages and GDP are collected from different data sources (mainly OECD "Education at a Glance" and "Penn World Tables" from Feenstra et al. (2015)).
-Additionally:
+Additionally: there are significant other problems, for example:

-1. Country \$PPP problems (see Appendix C Section 2, for a discussion on this).

-2. Potential misreporting of GDP per head (in countries like Russia).
+- 1. Country \$PPP problems (see Appendix C Section 2, for a discussion on this). - 2.
+Potential misreporting of GDP per head (in countries like Russia).